hainesr/publications/README.md

 ## Publication list

 A PDF with all publications in it can be auto-generated from the BibTeX file.
-This requires LaTeX, latexmk, ruby and bibtex-ruby:
+This requires LaTeX, latexmk, ruby and [bibtex-ruby][3]:

 ```shell
 $ make